 It's tricky to apply just the right amount of heat, as too much will cause the heat shrink tubing to either burn or split, and if the shoelace is synthetic it could melt or deteriorate as well.
 With clear tubing, the ideal moment is when the underlying whiteness of air gaps starts to disappear as the tubing and shoelace begin to bond together.
 Otherwise, watch for the surface of the tubing starting to turn shiny.
 Either way, immediately remove the heat if the end starts to curl or if there is any sign of smoke.

 Another alternative is heat shrink tubing with a glue layer inside (often called “Dual Wall”).
 This can be distinguished by gently squashing the empty tubing flat and “hearing” the tacky interior as the sides separate when you let go.
 This glue layer results in a more secure aglet that is also firmer and less flexible.
 On the downside, the thickness of the aglet can be a problem if your shoe has very small eyelets, plus the tacky interior makes it much more difficult to slide over the end of the shoelace.

 Another glue option is to squeeze a couple of drops of an “instant” cyanoacrylate glue – such as “Super Glue” or “Krazy Glue” – into the end of the tubing after shrinking.
 Note that the fibers of the shoelace provide a huge surface area, which can cause this type of glue to cure too quickly.
 This may give off some nasty fumes, so beware!

-As suggested by Eric A, in order to combat the slight flexibility of heat shrink tubing aglets, try inserting a piece of rigid wire into the tip of the shoelace prior to shrinking the tubing.
-Suitable wire includes solid brass wire (available at hobby shops), unstranded picture hanging wire, a length cut from a paper clip, even a pin or a very thin nail.
+As suggested by Eric A., in order to combat the slight flexibility of heat shrink tubing aglets, try inserting a piece of rigid wire into the tip of the shoelace prior to shrinking the tubing.
+Suitable wire includes solid brass wire (available at hobby shops), unstranded picture hanging wire, a straightened staple, a length cut from a paper clip, pin or needle or even a very thin nail.

 Where to Buy Heat Shrink Tubing